-Raising money isn't just a necessity for candidates hoping to make it through the long and expensive presidential primary process — it's a way to measure candidates' credibility and staying power in a crowded field.
+Raising money isn't just a necessity for presidential candidates — it can also be a way to measure candidates' credibility and staying power.

-Democrats are dealing with their largest primary pool in at least 40 years, and how they fare in raking in cash could separate the candidates in the pack.
-Here are the financial figures that the candidates, including President Trump, have reported to the Federal Election Commission, so far.
+Here are the financial figures that the candidates including President Trump and the presumptive Democratic nominee, former Vice President Joe Biden, have reported to the Federal Election Commission, so far.
 The president's totals include money that other committees, such as the Republican National Committee and the Trump Victory Committee, have transferred to him.

 Democrats have widely rejected, for example, support from corporate political action committees.
 While these committees have allowed businesses and trade groups in the past to funnel huge amounts of cash to eager candidates, Democrats have become increasingly worried about the appearance of businesses having undue influence over the political process.

-Campaigns are also making a point of touting the amount they have raised from small donors (those who give less than $200).
+Campaigns also make a point of touting the amount they have raised from small donors (those who give less than $200).
 These donors, who don't have to disclose their names or information, can represent the measure of a candidate's grassroots support.
-That, of course, doesn't always translate to primary delegates — as Vermont Sen. Bernie Sanders learned during his unsuccessful bid for the presidency in 2016 — but it certainly gives candidates staying power.
+That, of course, doesn't always translate to primary delegates — as Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren learned during their unsuccessful — but it certainly gives candidates staying power.

-Candidates are required to file quarterly reports with the Federal Election Commission through 2019 and then will switch to monthly reports if they've raised or spent at least $100,000.
+Candidates were required to file quarterly reports with the Federal Election Commission through 2019 and then switched to monthly reports in 2020.